 Discover a World of Adventure & Exploration

-Palm Reef Resort is the perfect basecamp for exploring all the activities and adventures Belize has to offer.
-North of here takes you to the mainland where you can enjoy a multitude of overland or jungle adventures.
-South takes you to Placencia village and is the gateway to Belize’s water world of adventures.
-Welcome to your adventure headquarters.
+Palm Reef Resort is the perfect base camp for exploring all the activities and adventures Belize has to offer.
+Go north and you’re in the mainland where you can enjoy a multitude of overland or jungle adventures.
+Go south and you’re in Placencia village – a gateway to Belize’s water world of adventures.

 Where will you go today?